by Lillian Lindler

 Little Capers.
 It’s the one place that warms my heart and fills me with happiness.
 This diminutive island off the coast of Beaufort, South Carolina is where I vacation every summer with my family.
 It is my home away from home.

 Since before I could walk, this has been my second home.
-The small island is surrounded by the Pacific Ocean and stretches to the end of the horizon.
+The small island is surrounded by the Atlantic Ocean and stretches to the end of the horizon.
 From the statuesque mornings to the perfectly moonlit nights, we race around the sandy island and fish in the small, saltwater creeks.
 Hours are spent on the beachfront and in the salty ocean with friends and family.
 This breathtaking beach is where I grew up and I could not be the same person without it.

 Our home on the island is not a modern beach house.
 On this marvelous island, we have constructed a generator powered house that we dwell in while we are there.
 Meaning, there is no refrigerator therefore food is packed in coolers, air conditioning can only be run during the nights, water bottles are used to brush your teeth, and it is a miracle if you can get any cell service.
 Straightforwardly, driving there is not the matter; a thirty-minute boat ride is also needed to get to the resplendent island.
 When on the boat, the warm sun shines down and the welcoming winds make your soul know that you are in spitting distance of the island; we also watch for dolphins.
 When dropping anchor at the island, the sand reaches in between the toes and makes an elated feeling.
 Finding ravishing seashells is the best part of the journey to the house.